 - Using corticosteroid medications (cortisone)

-- Conditions that may weaken bone or impair blood flow (i.e. Gaucher disease, sickle cell disease, alcoholism, disabetes, gout)
+- Conditions that may weaken bone or impair blood flow (i.e. Gaucher disease, sickle cell disease, alcoholism, diabetes, gout)

 - Radiation therapy

-Hip Osteonecrosis - What Can You Do to Treat it!
+Hip Osteonecrosis - What Can Be Done to Treat it?

 Diagnosing osteonecrosis early will allow for the cause of the limited blood flow to be corrected and treated, reducing the amount of bone damage done.
 For any chronic condition that may cause hip necrosis or once the arteries are repaired, improving blood flow to the hip joint is essential to prevent any further bone marrow from dying and improving the health of the hip joint.